dean0x7d/pybinding/docs/tutorial/greens.rst

     greens = pb.greens.kpm(model)

-It can then be used to calculate the Green's function corresponding to Hamiltonian matrix element `i, j` for the desired energy range and broadening:
+It can then be used to calculate the Green's function corresponding to Hamiltonian matrix element `i,j` for the desired energy range and broadening:

 .. code-block:: python
     :emphasize-lines: 0